jenessawhite/100daysofios/log.md

 **Thoughts:** I think tomorrow I might try to weed through some more learning about the syntax for Swift.
 I get hung up on that sometimes, and I know I'm learning a completely new thing right now but that's frustrating sometimes.

 **Link to Work:** [iDine repo](https://github.com/jenessawhite/iDine)

+### Day 2: 2/12/2020
+**Today's Progress:** Today I stepped back and went through the [Swift Docs](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
+I know the "rules" don't allow for that, but I am learning dammit.

+**Thoughts:** I feel a lot better now that I did that.
+So onward to tomorrow!